thibaudcolas/stylelint-config-cookbook/README.md

 };
 ```

+### Tips

+- Use Stylelint’s [`--report-needless-disables`](https://stylelint.io/user-guide/node-api/#reportneedlessdisables) flag to ensure you do not use more `stylelint-disable` comments than needed.

 ### Related tools

 To get the most out of this config, it is assumed that projects have the following tools set up: